Mobile App Cryptography¶

 Block-based encryption is performed upon discrete input blocks (for example, AES has 128-bit blocks).
 If the plaintext is larger than the block size, the plaintext is internally split up into blocks of the given input size and encryption is performed on each block.
 A block cipher mode of operation (or block mode) determines if the result of encrypting the previous block impacts subsequent blocks.

-ECB (Electronic Codebook) divides the input into fixed-size blocks that are encrypted separately using the same key.
+Avoid using the ECB (Electronic Codebook) mode.
+ECB divides the input into fixed-size blocks that are encrypted separately using the same key.
 If multiple divided blocks contain the same plaintext, they will be encrypted into identical ciphertext blocks which makes patterns in data easier to identify.
 In some situations, an attacker might also be able to replay the encrypted data.

 For more information on effective block modes, see the NIST guidelines on block mode selection.